badlydrawnrob/anki/README.md

 ## Quick start

+> If you're updating from a previous version, [go here](https://github.com/badlydrawnrob/anki/issues/156).
+> You can merge the old notetypes with the new.

 1. Get the [latest Anki deck (`.apkg`)](https://github.com/badlydrawnrob/anki/releases)
 2. Open the [Anki](https://apps.ankiweb.net) desktop app.
-3. `File > Import ...` the deck.
+3. `File > Import ...` the deck,
-4. Add a new card
+4. Add a new card,
-5. Select the `Anki flashcards` type
+5. Select the `APF` type (Anki Programming Flashcards),
 6. Get creative with your cards!